imbbLab/v3c-viz/README.md

 ## Getting started
 * Download the latest archive from the releases page
-* Extract and then run the following command:
+* Extract and then run the following command (where `-g` specifies the genome):
 ```
-./hicvis -d path/to/data.gz -i path/to/contacts.interact
+./hicvis -d path/to/data.gz -i path/to/contacts.interact -g dm6
 ```